unraid/docs/docs/unraid-os/manual/storage-management.md

 - You can only do this if your pool is configured for redundancy at both the data and metadata level.

-: you can check what raid level your pool is currently set to by clicking on it on the Main tab and scrolling down to the Balance Status section.
+- You can check what raid level your pool is currently set to by clicking on it on the Main tab and scrolling down to the Balance Status section.

-- you can only remove one drive at a time
+- You can only remove one drive at a time

 1. Stop the array
 2. Unassign a pool drive.